IETF-Hackathon/mDNSResponder/README.md

 the [GL.iNet AR750S](https://www.gl-inet.com/products/gl-ar750s/).
 This package may also work on routers with similar hardware.

-Connect the WAN port of the AR750S to your existing home network, and connect your computer to a LAN port on the AR750S, or its Wi-Fi network.
+Connect the upstream WAN port of the AR750S to your existing home network, and connect your computer to a downstream LAN port on the AR750S, or its Wi-Fi network.
 Ensure that your AR750S is up to date with the latest firmware from GL.iNet.
 At time of writing, this is version 3.025.
 When you update the firmware, turn off the “Keep Settings” option.